 Zenith Tech, Inc.

 Under the direction of the Foreman, the Operator will be responsible for operating several types of power construction equipment in a safe and efficient manner.
-This equipment may include, but is not limited to, asphalt pavers, backhoes, asphalt rollers, front-end loaders, dozers, graders, compactors, and other pieces of equipment.
+This equipment may include, but is not limited to, backhoes, front-end loaders, dozers, graders, compactors, cranes and other pieces of equipment.

 Role and Responsibilities:

-- Work with one or several types of power construction equipment in a safe and effective manner to minimize the risk of injury and property damage
+- Operate equipment that clears and grades land to prepare it for construction of roads.
+Work with one or several types of power construction equipment in a safe and effective manner to minimize the risk of injury and property damage

 - Able to read and understand grade stakes, automated machine control cab displays, etc.

-- Depending on assignment, able to properly utilize equipment to accomplish tasks involving grade, slope, yield, etc. as needed.
+- Depending on assignment, able to make rough grade, finish grade as needed.

 - Depending on assignment, able to safely maneuver machinery in tight quarters, around people, traffic and utilities